-- interest at our current overdraft rate, calculated on the daily closing balance, or - a fee each day (or part of a day) you overdraw your account: see the Schedule of Fees, Charges and Transaction Limits brochure.
+• a fee for each day (or part of a day) you overdraw your account: see the Fees and Charges and Transaction Limits brochure.

 'Cleared funds' means the proceeds of cheque deposits to your account, once the cheque is cleared, cash deposits and direct credits.